arkq/bluez-alsa/doc/bluealsa-client.1.rst

 COMMANDS
 ========

-get-codecs *PCM_PATH*
-    Print a list of additional codecs supported by the given PCM.
-For A2DP PCMs this requires Bluez SEP support (bluez >= 5.52).

 list-pcms
     Print a list of BlueALSA PCM D-Bus paths, one per line.

-monitor
-    Listen for ``PCMAdded`` and ``PCMRemoved`` signals and print a message on standard output for each one received.
-Output lines are formed as 'PCMAdded *PCM_PATH*' or 'PCMRemoved *PCM_PATH*'.

-mute *PCM_PATH* y|n [y|n]
-    Set mute component of the volume property of the given PCM.
-The second argument is used for stereo PCMs as described for ``set-volume``.

-open *PCM_PATH*
-    Connect to the given PCM then transfer audio frames.
-For sink PCMs the frames are read from standard input and written to the PCM.
-For source PCMs the frames are read from the PCM and written to standard output.
-The format, channels and sampling rate must match the properties of the PCM, as no format conversions are performed by this tool.

 properties *PCM_PATH*
     Print the properties of the given PCM.
 The properties are printed one per